Dumboiroy/tp/docs/UserGuide.md

 Lists all clients whose phone numbers exactly match `PHONE`.

 Example:
-* `find p/98765432` lists the contacts that has they same phone number inputted.
+* `find p/98765432` lists the clients that has they same phone number inputted.

 [Back to attribute list](#heres-the-list-of-attributes-for-client)